rejnac/Ogotera-kwa-Nyasae-Ekegusii-Database/README.md

-# SDA Songs Database
+# SDA Songs Databases

+This Report contains databases of all SDA Songs in multiple languages.

+Noted: The shared files were prepared on Videopsalm presentation software and exported in .vpc format.

-To access JSON file, simply extract the .VPC files using standard archive applications such as Winrar and zip.
+To access DB in JSON format, simply extract the .VPC files using standard archive applications such as Winrar and zip.

-Database of all SDA songs in multiple languages.
-These include;
+List of includes songs;

-(1) SDAH Hymnal
+[1].
+SDAH Hymnal

-(2) Nyimbo Za Christo
+[2].
+Nyimbo Za Christo

-(3) Ogotera kwa Nyasae
+[3].
+Ogotera kwa Nyasae

+[4].
+Dholuo hymns

-Check back for more langauages and corrections.
+Check back for more langauages and db updates.

-Email info@rejnac.com for more support
+Email info@rejnac.com or visit https://rejnac.org for support.

 Prepared by sir enock, director at Rejnac Group Inc.